 - Salt & Pepper, as needed

-- Cook bacon over medium heat until it crisps then remove from pan.
-If there is a considerable amount of fat then remove from the pan as well.
-A max of around 1 tbsp bacon fat should be left.
+- Fry bacon over medium heat until crispy with the fat fully rendered.
+If there is a considerable amount of fat then remove it from the pan as well (around 1 tbsp leftover to fry the onion is fine).

-- Add in the onion and fry until it begins to pick up colour, then turn the heat to low and begin frying your onion in the leftover fat.
-You want to fry them for a good 20-25mins to caramelize them and bring out as much sweetness as possible.
+- Add in the onion and fry until it begins to pick up colour, then turn the heat to low.
+You want to fry it for a good 20-25mins to caramelize them and bring out as much sweetness as possible.
 If they begin to brown/char the heat is too high.
-Stir occasionally until deep golden and sticky.
+Stir occasionally until deep golden, soft and sticky.

-- Crank heat back up to a medium heat and add the bacon back in.
-Stir in sugar, maple syrup, balsamic vinegar, apple cider vinegar, bourbon and coffee, then add back in your bacon.
-Allow to reduce until some of the liquid soaks up and becomes sticky.
-Test for seasoning and adjust accordingly.
+- Turn the heat back up to medium heat and add the bacon back in.
+Stir in sugar, maple syrup, balsamic vinegar, apple cider vinegar, bourbon and coffee.
+Bring to a gentle simmer for around 15-20mins and allow to reduce until the liquid soaks up and becomes sticky.
+Test for seasoning and adjust if desired.